Paying with Timecards

 Contractors cannot be paid on an hourly basis

-In order to simplify overtime calculation and processing, hourly and non-exempt salaried employees can be paid on a weekly or biweekly basis.
+In order to simplify overtime calculation and processing, hourly and non-exempt salaried employees must be paid on a weekly or biweekly basis.
 All hourly employees will receive their payments on a Friday of the week after the pay period ends, or earlier if a holiday falls on Friday.
 Hours must be entered by 2:00PM EST four business days prior to pay day.

 You can specify multiple rates when paying hourly employees